sigmod/sqlpp/document.md

 In a simple CASE expression, AsterixDB searches for the first `WHEN` ... `THEN` pair in which the `WHEN` expression is equal to the expression following `CASE` and returns the expression following `THEN`.
 If none of the `WHEN` ... `THEN` pairs meet this condition, and an `ELSE` branch exists, then AsterixDB returns the `ELSE` expression.
 Otherwise, AsterixDB returns `null`.

 In a searched CASE expression, AsterixDB searches from left to right until it finds a `WHEN` expression that is evaluated to `true`, and then returns its corresponding `THEN` expression.
 If no condition is found to be `true`, and an `ELSE` branch exists, AsterixDB returns the `ELSE` expression.
-Otherwise, AsterixDB returns null.
+Otherwise, AsterixDB returns `null`.

 The following example illustrates the form of a case expression.
 #### Example

-    CASE (2 < 3) THEN "yes" ELSE "no"
+    CASE (2 < 3) WHEN true THEN "yes" ELSE "no"

 ### <a id="Quantified_expressions">Quantified expressions